Chlorine (song)

-"Chlorine" was well-received by music critics, who highlighted its catchiness and musical restraint compared to the band's previous work.
-Upon the song's release as a single, a music video directed by Mark Eshleman of Reel Bear Media was uploaded.
+"Chlorine" was well received by music critics, who highlighted its catchiness and musical restraint compared to the band's previous work.
+Despite becoming the band's fifth number one single on the Billboard Alternative Songs chart and the first track from Trench to be certified platinum, "Chlorine" did not enter the Billboard Hot 100.
+However, it achieved a peak position of number five on the Bubbling Under Hot 100 chart.
+The song was sent to alternative radio on January 29, 2019, and to top 40 radio on March 19, 2019.

 Composition

-As with much of Trench, "Chlorine" was written and produced by Tyler Joseph, the lead singer of Twenty One Pilots, and Paul Meany of Mutemath, who also provided the voice for the track's opening lines.
+As with much of Trench, "Chlorine" was written and produced by Tyler Joseph, the lead singer of Twenty One Pilots, and Paul Meany of Mutemath, who also provided part of the voice for the track's opening lines.
 The songwriting process and recording took place in secret in Joseph's basement studio in Columbus, Ohio, while the track was mixed by Adam Hawkins and mastered by Chris Gehringer at Sterling Sound, New York City.
 In an "Ask Me Anything" session on Reddit, Joseph wrote that "wrestling on trying to tackle what he was feeling in 'Chlorine' was exhausting."

 According to sheet music published at Musicnotes.com by Sony/ATV Music Publishing, "Chlorine" is set in common time with a "melancholy" tempo of 90 beats per minute.
 The song is composed in the key of B♭ minor, with Joseph's vocals ranging between the notes of F3 and D♭5.
-It is a pop, electropop, trip hop and rap rock song featuring a lowered voice found on the band's previous album Blurryface and a "menacing, Zaytoven-esque piano twinkle".
+It is an electropop, trip hop and rap rock song featuring a lowered voice found on the band's previous album Blurryface and a "menacing, Zaytoven-esque piano twinkle".

 It has been described as a "menacing slow-burner" with an "annoyingly infectious" chorus comparable to the work of Bastille, Thom Yorke, DJ Shadow and Gym Class Heroes.
 Paige Williams of Billboard suggested that the track was about cleansing your mind from dark thoughts, while Caryn Ganz of The New York Times stated that it "describes how creativity can cleanse dark impulses but cause its own pain."